lzhlchmxl/mappedin-coding-challenge/README.md

     // so the font 'Segoe Ui'...is MicroSoft, I didn't bother to try to download it on linux, hope this isn't part of the test :p

 7.testing
+    // fixed couple naming errors

 8.run elint to clean up code

 9.optional* check code efficiency
+    //There are three lines of repeated code i(43~45)n App.js that can be taken out as a seperate component.
+Not sure if it is worth the time.

 10.Write instructions in README file